Sim2Real

 - The API heartbeat is arriving within

-api_mode_heartbeat_timeout. - The robot is currently in one of these modes:
+api_heartbeat_timeout. - The robot is currently in an allowed entry mode:

 - The